 - Constituent content testing to quantify the percentage of fiber and resin across the new material.
 This can be determined, as well as the void content, using acid digestion or a burn off test, depending on the material to be tested.

 - Dynamic Mechanical Analysis (DMA) testing to determine the glass transition temperature using DMA (dynamic mechanical analysis) provides information on the safe upper working temperature of the part.

-- Differential Scanning Calorimetry (DSC) testing and other thermal transitions to characterize the degree of polymer cure using DSC, as well as other important thermal transitions such as Tm (melting temperature) or Tc (crystallisation temperature), if present.
+- Differential Scanning Calorimetry (DSC) testing and other thermal transitions to characterize the degree of polymer cure using DSC, as well as other important thermal transitions such as Tm (melting temperature) or Tc (crystallization temperature), if present.

-- Fourier Transform Infrared analysis (FTIR), a technique that uses infrared light to scan test samples and observe chemical properties.
+- Fourier Transform Infrared analysis (FTIR), is a technique that uses infrared light to scan test samples and observe chemical properties.

-- High Performance Liquid Chromatography (HPLC) testing to identify, quantify and separate the different components of a composite.
+- High-Performance Liquid Chromatography (HPLC) testing to identify, quantify and separate the different components of a composite.